-You may want to know whether you will still be able to have children after a gender transition.
-Hormone therapy and gender reassignment surgery usually impairs fertility, so it is sensible to seek medical advice about your options and the best timing for storing eggs or sperm for your future use.
-If you are storing eggs, you will need to go through a cycle of IVF treatment in order to stimulate your egg production and this will involve hormone treatment.
+If you are going through a gender transition and having medical treatment (including hormone therapy or surgery) you may wish to store eggs, sperm or embryos to preserve your fertility for the future.
+You will need medical advice about your options and the best timing for storing eggs or sperm and, if you are storing eggs, you will need to go through a cycle of IVF treatment in order to stimulate your egg production.

 The World Professional Association for Transgender Health's Standards of Care state: